This week The church Explorer takes you around the inside of St Edburg's church which I found to be quite beautiful and full of interest

 I love the head looking out of this corbel

-The quatrefoil from around 1250 removed from the parapet of the south aisle and in 2015 when it was added to increase the capacity of the church
+The quatrefoil from around 1250 removed from the parapet of the south aisle in 2015 when the aisle was added to increase the capacity of the church

 Looking over at the south aisle